chenxinfeng4/ArControl/readme.md

 # ![logo1](https://raw.githubusercontent.com/wiki/chenxinfeng4/ArControl/images/logo1.jpg)
 ---
 ArControl is a **Arduino** based digital signals control system.
 A special application for ArControl is to establish a **animal behavioral platform (as Skinner box)**, which control devices to deliver stimulation and monitor behavioral response.
+ArControl is also useful to generate Optogenetic TTL pulses.

 ![Figure1](https://raw.githubusercontent.com/wiki/chenxinfeng4/ArControl/images/Figure1.jpg)